dcsteve24/Ansible-Network-Ping/README.md

 3. (optional) Change the variables under "Edit me as needed" for your desired results.
 4. Run the play; I typically run mine with ansible-playbook -kK path_to_play.

-Errors are a inherit part of this script and this script utilzes the errors to manipulate the flow.
+Errors are a inherit part of this play and this play utilzes the errors to manipulate the flow.
 While I have no_log set in these locations, you will still see "failed".
 This is perfectly ok.
-The script will continue if it errors in the expected spots; if your script stopped, somethign is legitatmitely wrong.
-You should see failed in the following locations:
+The play will continue if it errors in the expected spots; if your play stopped, something is legitatmitely wrong.
+You could see failed in the following locations:
     - Task 1-4 if you hard set any of the octets
     - The task where it starts pinging IPs (any unreachable IP)